Central Railroad of New Jersey Terminal: Post-railroad service uses

 Following the Aldene Connection's opening in 1967, the terminal sat unused but maintained and guarded by the Central Railroad of New Jersey.
 When CNJ shops and engine facilities nearby closed in the early 1970s, the terminal sat abandoned.

 A portion of the 1968 movie Funny Girl was filmed at the terminal.
 Numerous fairs, concerts, and other sponsored events (among them the Central Jersey Heritage Festival and the All Points West Music & Arts Festival) take place at the station and its grounds.
 It is a very popular place from which to view July 4 fireworks.
 In the aftermath of the September 11 attacks, its parking lot was the staging area for dozens of ambulances that were mobilized to transport victims of the attacks.

 Ferries to the Statue of Liberty National Monument, Ellis Island, and Liberty Island depart daily.
-No public transport options exist between the terminal and Hudson Bergen Light Rail's Liberty State Park Station.
+Since 2024, a free shuttle bus service operates on weekends and holidays from April to November connecting the terminal to various points of interest within the park and to the Hudson Bergen Light Rail's Liberty State Park Station and the 16 NJ Transit Bus route.
 In 2009 Rutgers University students proposed building a trolley line to the terminal building and other points in the park from the light rail station to improve access.

 The terminal was badly damaged by flooding during Hurricane Sandy in 2012 and was reopened in 2016.

 On Election Day 2020, an episode of the political program Fox & Friends was filmed in a portable studio placed outside the terminal.
 Promotional footage for the episode frequently features the terminal.